PMundleUCC/UCCAPP/README.md

  Setup Instructions

-1. Download and Open Project in Android Studio
+1. Download and extract the project "UCCDEPAPP"
    - Launch Android Studio.
    - Select "Open an existing Android Studio project".
    - Navigate to the directory where you cloned the repository and select the root folder (uccdepapp).